Key Takeaways

 How to Avoid

-- Use the temple's own audio guide or printed guide available at the ticket counter
+- Use the temple's own audio guide or printed guide available at the ticket counter.

-- Only accept guides arranged through the temple's official information desk
+- Only accept guides arranged through the temple's official information desk.

-- Ask to see an official ID badge before agreeing to any tour
+- Ask to see an official ID badge before agreeing to any tour.

-- Tell persistent touts firmly that you prefer to explore independently
+- Tell persistent touts firmly that you prefer to explore independently.

 You step off the train at Kandy Railway Station, tired from the scenic ride from Colombo, and immediately a pack of tuk-tuk drivers surrounds you.
 They all quote the same inflated fare — LKR 1,000-1,500 to Kandy city center, a ride that should cost LKR 200-300.
-As r/srilanka users describe, these drivers operate as a cartel outside the station, and if one quotes a price, the others refuse to undercut it.
+As travelers describe, these drivers operate as a cartel outside the station, and if one quotes a price, the others refuse to undercut it.
 Some will even refuse to take you unless you also agree to a full-day tour with them the next day.
 Walk a few minutes away from the station to find honest drivers.

 Red Flags